Generative power of a protein language model trained on multiple sequence alignments: Methods

 Here, $x_{m,i}$ denotes the amino acid at the $i$-th residue position in the $m$-th sequence of $\mathcal{M}$, and $\theta$ denotes all model parameters.
 For each position $i$ in each sequence $m$, the model outputs one value (``logit'') per amino-acid/gap symbol, and softmax-normalizing all values from this location in the MSA yields the conditional probabilities $p(x_{m,i}\,|\,\widetilde{\mathcal{M}};\theta)$ in \cref{eq:MSA-Tr2}, which are then summed over the subset of masked MSA locations.

 We propose an iterative masking procedure (see \cref{fig:iterative_masking}) which, given an arbitrary MSA $\mathcal{M}$ of natural sequences, proceeds as follows: \begin{steps} \item If necessary, subsample $\mathcal{M}$ to obtain an input MSA $\mathcal{M}'$ for MSA Transformer.
 The depth of $\mathcal{M}'$ is chosen given the memory footprint of MSA Transformer.
 In practice, we use input MSAs containing 600 sequences,\footnote{During training, the authors of Ref.~\citep{rao2021msa} kept $LM < 2^{14}$, where $L$ is sequence length and $M$ is MSA depth.
-However, we found that during inference we can use $2^{17}$ tokens on an Nvidia V100 $32\,$GB GPU.} picked uniformly at random from our natural MSAs. \item Randomly mask each residue of $\mathcal{M}'$ with a masking probability $p$.
-In practice, we choose $p=0.1$. \item Feed the masked MSA to the model, and fill each masked entry with the token with highest probability. \item Repeat \cref{item:mask,item:forward_pass} a number of times.
+However, we found that during inference we can use $2^{17}$ tokens on an Nvidia V100 $32\,$GB GPU.} picked uniformly at random from our natural MSAs.
+Note that, for large protein families, multiple 600-sequence MSAs obtained using the procedure presented here are then combined into a single MSA of the same depth as the natural one (see below). \item Randomly mask each residue of $\mathcal{M}'$ with a masking probability $p$, otherwise leave it unchanged.
+In practice, we choose $p=0.1$ (see \qnameref{par:choosing_params}). \item Feed the masked MSA to the model, and fill each masked entry with the token with highest probability (obtained from the model's output logits). \item Repeat \cref{item:mask,item:forward_pass} a number of times.
 In practice, we stop the algorithm after $I=200$ iterations. \end{steps} As natural MSAs, we use Pfam full MSAs for $14$ protein families, described in \qnameref{subsec:datasets}.
-For each natural MSA $\mathcal{M}$, we repeat the procedure above multiple times, sampling each time from $\mathcal{M}$ without replacement to obtain a different input MSA $\mathcal{M}'$ in \cref{item:subsample}, until all the sequences in $\mathcal{M}$ are used.
+For each natural MSA $\mathcal{M}$, we repeat the procedure above multiple times, sampling sequences each time from $\mathcal{M}$ without replacement to obtain a different input MSA $\mathcal{M}'$ in \cref{item:subsample}, until all the sequences in $\mathcal{M}$ are used.
+Note that sequences remain aligned at all times during the procedure.
 Combining the MSAs resulting from all these batches then yields a synthetic MSA with the same depth as the natural one, which ensures that the statistical properties of the synthetic MSA are subject to the same magnitude of finite-size errors as those of the natural MSA.